Shane (film): Production

 Shane was expensive for a Western movie at the time with a cost of $3.1 million.
-It was the first film to be projected in "flat" widescreen, a format that Paramount invented in order to offer audiences a wider panorama than television could provide.
+It was the first film to be projected in a "flat" widescreen 1.66:1 ratio, a format that Paramount invented to offer audiences a wider panorama than television could provide.

 Although never explicitly stated, the basic plot elements of Shane were derived from the 1892 Johnson County War in Wyoming, the archetypal cattlemen/homesteaders conflict, which also served as the background for The Virginian and Heaven's Gate.
 The physical setting is the high plains near Jackson, Wyoming, and many shots feature the Grand Teton massif looming in the near distance.
 The fictional town and Starrett homestead were constructed for the film near Kelly, in the Jackson Hole valley, and demolished after filming was completed.
 One vintage structure that appeared briefly in the film, the Ernie Wright Cabin (now popularly referred to by locals as the "Shane Cabin") still stands, but is steadily deteriorating due to its classification as "ruins" by the National Park Service.

-Ladd disliked and was uncomfortable with guns; Shane's shooting demonstration for Joey required 116 takes.
-A careful review of Shane's gun skill demonstration to Joey shows Alan Ladd firing with his eyes closed.
-Later, in the saloon battle, Ladd's pistol is pointed well away from the man he shoots, especially the final scene where he kills Ryker's brother.
-Palance was nervous around horses, and had great difficulty with mounting and dismounting.
+Alan Ladd disliked and was uncomfortable with guns; Shane's shooting demonstration for Joey required 116 takes.
+A careful review of Shane's gun-skill demonstration to Joey shows Alan Ladd firing with his eyes closed.
+Later, in the saloon battle, Ladd's pistol is pointed well away from the man he shoots, especially the final scene—where he kills Ryker's brother.
+Jack Palance was nervous around horses, and had great difficulty with mounting and dismounting.
 After very many attempts, he finally executed a flawless dismount, which Stevens then used for all of the Wilson character's dismounts and—run in reverse—his mounts as well.
 Palance looked so awkward on horseback that Stevens was forced to replace Wilson's introductory ride into town astride his galloping horse with Palance riding at walking pace.
 Stevens later noted that the change actually made Wilson's entrance more dramatic and menacing.

 The final scene, in which the wounded Shane explains to a distraught Joey why he has to leave ("There's no living with a killing"), was a moving moment for the entire cast and crew, except Brandon deWilde.
 "Every time Ladd spoke his lines of farewell, deWilde crossed his eyes and stuck out his tongue, making Ladd laugh.
 Finally, Ladd called to the boy's father, 'Make the kid stop or I'll beat him over the head.'
 DeWilde behaved."